nmac-dev/parallel-2D-advection/README.md

 | VEL_Y    | 0.01 | 0.0  |

 ### Adding Vertical Shear
 To simulate a realistic advection, modifications are implimented so the horizontal velocity varies with height.
+NB: Added (A) / Modified (M)
 |A/M|     Name     | Desc                                                                                 |
 |:-:|     --:      |    :--                                                                               |
 | A | calc_vel_x() | Calculates the horizontal velocity using a logarithmic profile (adds vertical shear) |